 Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 James 1:21

-One of the signs of the last days is the unravelling of the moral fabric that holds societies together.
-Every culture lives by a (mostly) unwritten code of conduct that ensures harmony and productivity among themselves — a common understanding of how life works among them.
+One of the signs of the last days is the unraveling of the moral fabric that holds societies together.
+Every culture lives by a (mostly) unwritten code of conduct that ensures harmony and productivity in the group — a common understanding of how life works among them.
 Imagine life in the kind of world Paul described to Timothy:

 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God… 2 Timothy 3:1-4

 The latter days Paul spoke about, are here.
 What he predicted around 2000 years ago is a screenshot of our time.
 Not only do these things happen, they are being promoted and defended as good morals of a fair and tolerant world.
 Needless to say, it creates nothing but stress and hatred that rip communities, families, and even churches apart, leaving people in fear for what might happen to them in the end.
 When men become lovers of themselves, they lose the ability to empathize with others, and care only about themselves.
 The result is communities that are cold and dangerous.